ErnestoTz-WR/Udemy-VueJS-Maximilian/08-Component-Communication/README.md

 # 8. Components Communication

+## Adding a component

+With the project setup created by the vue-cli tool.
+It is a convention that we add a new folder called `components` which contain every file with single components.

+In order to call those components we need to import them into the specific file which is using them.
+In case we are creating an SPA probably that will be on the `main.js` file or it can be also imported on the `App.vue` file.

+> Check Version 1 and Version 2 on the [07-Better-Development-Setup](../07-Better-Development-Setup/Vue-Project-setup/vue-first-app)

 ## Props

 Props is short for properties, we can think about them as custom HTML attributes.